Wrinkling of a spherical lipid interface induced by actomyosin cortex: RESULTS AND DISCUSSION

-The crossover size for the appearance of this curvature effect on actomyosin contraction is on the order of 10 $\mathrm{\mu m}$.
-The exponent $-2$ of a spatial power spectrum is generally observed in the case of interfacial tension-dominated deformation of a planar interface, whereas the exponents $-4$ and $-3$ are observed in the bending energy-dominated deformation of a planar or spherical interface\cite{Popescu2006,Helfrich1984}.
+These results indicate that the dominant contributor to the deformation exhibits transitional behavior in a size dependent manner.
+The crossover size for the appearance of this curvature effect on actomyosin contraction is on the order of 10 ${\rm \mu m}$.
+The exponent $-2$ of a spatial power spectrum is generally observed in the case of interfacial tension-dominated deformation of a planar interface, whereas the exponents $-4$ and $-3$ are observed in the bending energy-dominated deformation of a planar or spherical interface \cite{Popescu2006,Helfrich1984}.
 Therefore, the exponents indicate that the deformed shapes of smaller and larger droplets are predominantly determined by the bending elasticity and contractile interfacial tension of the actomyosin shell, respectively.
 Here, the width of the concave interfaces should reflect the elastic and contractile properties of the actomyosin interacting with the cell-sized deformable interface.
 To gain further understanding of the non-specific interaction between the contractile actomyosin cortex and the deformable interface, we developed a theoretical model for the deformation based on the elastic energy of the actomyosin cortex.
 Comparison between the experimental and theoretical results should provide insight into the elastic, contractile, and geometric properties of the microscopic actomyosin cortex.